Modern American Style - Interior Design Inspiration

 -

-Natural materials shine - wood, leather, cotton, and linen are great picks.
+Natural materials like wood, leather, cotton and linen will shine.
 Try pairing a wooden coffee table with a leather sofa.
-Brass or matte black hardware adds subtle contrast without feeling out of place.
+Brass or matte black hardware adds contrast and elegance without being too flashy.

 -